-Shapeways is the best place on the internet to test out ideas and find an audience for your 3D printed products.
+Shapeways is the perfect place to test out ideas and create a business around your 3D printed products.
 While it’s possible your first creation will be a breakaway hit, anyone with a little experience knows that, more often than not, creating the perfect design takes a lot of work and a lot of iteration.

 You can find plenty of ways to iterate on your design right on the Shapeways website, from cheaper test materials to community feedback.
 Beyond that, there are countless free (or cheap) online tools to help you get the job done.
 If you need some help, here are seven ways to take your design from prototype to perfection:

 1. Use Cheaper Materials to Test Your Design